jaredden1/jaredden1/README.md

 I am a passionate full-stack developer with a unique blend of skills developed through my journey in entrepreneurship, business management, and leadership.
 I excel in fast-paced environments and am dedicated to delivering exceptional results.
 With a strong foundation in software engineering, I am adept at leading and managing diverse teams, always eager to learn and adapt to new technologies.

 My experience as a business owner has honed my soft skills, making me a dynamic and well-rounded contributor to any team.
-I am deeply committed to enhancing user experiences and prioritize end-user needs in every project.
+I am deeply committed to enhancing user experiences and prioritizing end-user needs in every project.
 My versatility as a developer enables me to deliver impactful solutions in various contexts.

 <p>
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img width="49%" src="https://github-readme-stats.vercel.app/api?username=jaredden1&show_icons=true&theme=transparent">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;